 Healthy Homemade Breakfast Cereal Recipe (+ VIDEOS)Updated: July 30, 2018 Cereal, Grain Recipes, Snack Recipes, Traditional Preparation of Grains, Videos

-Believe it or not, organic brands are the absolute worst!
+What’s more – believe it or not – organic cereal brands and whole grain cereals are the absolute worst!

 The reason is that the violent processing required to make boxed cereal (called extrusion) is so high in temperature and pressure that the proteins in the grains are completely denatured and rendered toxic from the ordeal.
-Organic boxed cereal is the most toxic of all because it is whole grain and therefore higher in protein!
+Organic boxed cereal is the worst of all because it is whole grain and therefore higher in protein. (source)

 I just cringe when I see parents giving their toddlers Cheerios and other boxed cereals as finger foods.
 If these parents only knew how toxic these foods are, perhaps they would think twice about handing it out so freely to their children.

 The good news is that you can make a very delicious, healthy alternative yourself at home!

 How to Make Breakfast Cereal (How-to Videos)

 The first video below demonstrates how to make and bake the breakfast cereal batter.
 The second video shows you how to crumble it into bite size pieces and gently dehydrate for the satisfying crunch in a bowl with milk!